As I write this, 3/1/2017, a Google search returns nearly 5 million results for the search term gang stalking:

-The numbers above are just a peek in the cupboard and a glimpse into the scope of these operations.
+The numbers are indeed impirtant in gang stalking research,and those above are just a peek in the cupboard and a glimpse into the scope of these operations.
 It is not in dispute that the numbers of claims are growing, nor is it in dispute that there are narratives and counter-narratives involved.
 What seems to be in dispute by the few academics who have studied this social control mechanism is whether or not it is organic mental illness, or a counter-narrative that implicates the Martha Mitchell effect, where people who reveal corruption and abuse are labeled as crazy, or diagnosed as schizophrenics.

-When one studies information, misinformation and disinformation as well as state functions of population control, a general rule is that theoretically valuable social interests are protected by product and idea placement in the interests of the state.
+When one studies information, misinformation and disinformation as well as state functions of population control and social engineering, a general rule is that theoretically valuable social interests are protected by product and idea placement in the interests of the state.
 In the case above, notice the placement of the article widely discredited by actual TI’s-the New York Times article by Mike McPhate, which cites an internet poll by Dr. Lorraine Sheridan as evidence that gang stalking claims are a ‘mental illness.’

 Interestingly, this link is not the actual NYT link, but rather that the link is from Motherboard, which caters to intellectuals and geeks, rather than the status quo.